dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 you are asked to provide an application name.
 By convention, application names, and thus, the related files and directories, are lowercase.

-As you saw,
-Dart Editor uses the application name for:

-* the name of the app's directory
-* the basename of the main Dart file
-(the Dart file that contains the main() function)
-* the basename of the primary HTML file
-* the basename of the primary CSS file

-You should also follow these conventions when creating applications outside of Dart Editor.

 ##Other resources